daniel-rusu/pods4k/immutable-arrays/README.md

    capacity, the backing array is replaced with a new array that's 1.5-times larger and the elements get copied over.
 On average, array lists end up with about 17% of unused capacity when the exact capacity isn't specified ahead of time.

-2. A primitive 32-bit integer uses just 4 bytes.
-However, an `Integer` wrapper object requires 16 bytes for the object header, 4 bytes for the value, plus another 4 bytes of padding totalling 24 bytes.
+2. A primitive int uses just 4 bytes.
+However, an `Integer` wrapper object requires 16 bytes for the object header, plus 4 bytes for the value, plus another 4 bytes of padding totalling 24 bytes.
 Enabling JVM pointer compression reduces this to 16 bytes per wrapper.

-3. Additionally, lists need to store pointers to each of these wrappers.
-So ignoring the memory overhead of the list class and ignoring the unused over-provisioned spots, lists use 32 bytes to store each 4-byte integer value!
+3. Additionally, lists store pointers to each of these wrappers using 8 + 24 = 32 bytes to store each 4-byte int value!
-   Enabling JVM pointer compression reduces this to 20 bytes for each 4-byte integer but that's still a 5X higher!
+   Enabling JVM pointer compression reduces this to 20 bytes per integer element but that's still 5X more memory compared to primitive int arrays!
+Adding the memory overhead of the list class plus the expected 17% unused capacity makes lists even more wasteful.

-The following shows the per-element memory usage on a 64-bit JVM accounting for the size of the pointer to the wrapper object, wrapper object header, value, and padding in the wrapper object to account for memory alignment:
+The following shows the per-element memory usage on a 64-bit JVM accounting for the size of the element pointer, wrapper object header, value, and padding in the wrapper object to account for memory alignment:

 | Type    | Immutable Array<br/>(bytes per element) | ArrayList<br/>(bytes per element) | ArrayList on JVM with compressed oops<br/>(bytes per element) |
 |---------|-----------------------------------------|-----------------------------------|---------------------------------------------------------------|